maelfabien/Cassandra-GDELT-Queries/README.md

 - S3 storage and EMR to load the data in Cassandra : 150$
 - EC2 instances : 60$

+For an overall budget of 210$.
+The architecture was up for 3 days.

 ## 7. Potential improvements

 Some recent projects on the GDELT Project include :